 If you know me at all, you know that I talk about loving the process all the time!
 Loving the process means not only loving your results but loving HOW you got there too.
 That’s why cheat meals are so crucial.
 Living a fit lifestyle isn’t about completely giving up the foods you love.
 That’s just not realistic.

-A cheat meal is a great way to find balance between the things you love to eat with the body and lifestyle you want.
+A cheat meal is a great way to find a balance between the things you love to eat with the body and lifestyle you want.
 And really, when you incorporate an indulgent meal with foods you love into your meal plan, it’s really not cheating at all.
 It’s just part of the plan.

 Trying to completely avoid junk food and carbs makes it seem like you have to either choose fitness or food.
 That kind of ultimatum will only leave you miserable no matter which side you end up on.